Herb Crème Fraiche With Grilled Vegetables

 Grill vegetables over a medium flame until just tender.
 Cooking time will vary depending on the vegetable.
 Transfer to a serving platter.

-In a small bowl, whisk together the crème fraiche, chives, basil, mint, olive oil, salt, and a few generous turns of the pepper grinder.
+In a small bowl, whisk together the crème fraiche, chives, basil, mint, olive oil, lemon juice, salt, and a few generous turns of the pepper grinder.
+Taste and add more salt and lemon juice, if desired.
 Refrigerate until ready to use.

 Serve vegetables with crème fraiche.